 Safeguarding your workforce from workplace violence

-The first thing to do when tackling workplace violence within your organisation is to speak to your HR manager.
+If a safety incident does crop up, the first thing to do when tackling workplace violence within your organisation is to speak to your HR manager.
 If you do not have an HR department, our HR consultants have many years of experience in dealing with workplace bullying and harassment.

 HR personnel can ensure that you have a good workplace culture and can help to navigate situations of violence at work, with both the victim and perpetrator.